AliRampur/FlatIron-Capstone/README.md

 Based on the results of the final model, here are my recommendations:

-    1. At the end of each weekly or two-week period, feed the Final Logistic Regression model with payment data
+    1. At the end of each weekly or two-week period, feed the Final Logistic Regression model with payment data.

-    2. I can update the model to include additional locations (i.e. zipcode)
+    2. I can update the model to include additional locations (i.e. zipcode).

-    3. Investigate the identified transactions and prevent delivery of any product or service unless payment has been made
+    3. Investigate the identified transactions and prevent delivery of any product or service unless payment has been made.

-Next Steps:

-If given additional time…

-    - Further tune the model to increase the overall accuracy score

-    - Continue to add tweet data each week and update model

-    - Consider more advanced NLP models (word embeddings, context, etc.)